kxvalencia/capstone/README.md

 ### 4. Accessing The Project

 Now you are ready to work on the project locally.
-Go to http://localhost/capstone to view the home page for the project.
-If setup correctly, you should be able to sign up and sign in.
+If setup correctly, you should be able to sign up and sign in and create and view patients.

-Please do not mess with the `auth.php` file below the variables unless you are working on the back-end.
-This file is crucial to interacting with the database securely.
-The `user.php` file is where the main page is for users when they log in.
-This is where the main application (HTML) should be.
+The `auth.php` and `db.php` files are for working excluesively on the back-end.
+These files are crucial to interacting with the database securely.

 <br>